krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

 **-mkey_convert**
     prompts for a new master key.
-This new master key will be used to re-encrypt the key data in the dumpfile.
-The key data in the database will not be changed.
+This new master key will be used to re-encrypt principal key data in the dumpfile.
+The principal keys themselves will not be changed.

 **-new_mkey_file** *mkey_file*
     the filename of a stash file.
 The master key in this stash file